 The first curriculum strand, Professional Integrity, is introduced in Technical communications (OTA 221) and continued throughout the OTA courses.
 Communication, both written and verbal is the emphasis of the Technical Communication course (OTA 221).
 Leadership is emphasized in the student OT association (SOTA).
-As part of the Management course (OTA 372) students discuss and participate in a variety of activities that emphasize ethics and the role of the OTA in local, state and national organizations.
-Students are strongly encouraged to participate in activities hosted by the Southwest District of the Indiana Occupational Therapy Association, the Indiana Occupational Therapy Association.
+As part of the Management course (OTA 372) students discuss and participate in a variety of activities that emphasize ethics and the role of the OTA in state and national organizations.
+Students are strongly encouraged to participate in activities hosted by the Indiana Occupational Therapy Association and the American Occupational Therapy Association.